Heart Calcium Scan

 If your calcium score is zero (no detectable calcium), your chance of having a heart attack in the next five years is very low.
 Additional testing is usually not needed.
 If you have significant coronary calcification, additional testing or treatment may be appropriate.
 Your physician may alter your medical treatment based on these results.
 If desired, a consultation with a cardiologist can be arranged to discuss the results of your study.

-Directions to Medical Center at Augusta University Imaging
+Directions to Imaging at Augusta University Medical Center

 1120 15th Street, Augusta, GA 30912

 Enter the hospital through the critical care doors (just to the left of the emergency room entrance).

 Proceed straight ahead and take the elevator up to the second floor.